Climate Change

 The Kioxia Group is helping to address climate change, gathering information and making recommendations to the government through participation in industry associations and other activities.

-Following the announcement by Kioxia Holdings Corporation of its endorsement of the TCFD in 2021, we are participating in the activities of the TCFD Consortium with effect from 2022.
-Moreover, Kioxia Corporation is involved in the addressing of energy and global warming issues as a member of the Environmental Working Group of the Japan Electronics and Information Technology Industries Association (JEITA), a group representing the electronic device industry.
-As a supporting member of the Japan Climate Leaders’ Partnership (JCLP) a corporate group that aims to achieve a decarbonized society, we have collaborated in measures aimed at achieving the targeted 1.5℃ reduction stipulated in the Paris Agreement, as well as in discussions about proposals to be made to the government.
+Kioxia Corporation is involved in the addressing of energy and global warming issues as a member of the Environmental Working Group of the Japan Electronics and Information Technology Industries Association (JEITA), a group representing the electronic device industry.
+As a supporting member of the Japan Climate Leaders’ Partnership (JCLP), a corporate group that aims to achieve a decarbonized society, we have collaborated in measures aimed at achieving the targeted 1.5℃ reduction stipulated in the Paris Agreement, as well as in discussions about proposals to be made to the government.